 If you want to use one, and you choose to create a subclass of it, it is recommended to define the coordinator class in

 Home Assistant will look for an integration when it sees the domain referenced in the config file (i.e.

 mobile_app:) or if it is a dependency of another integration.
 Home Assistant will look at the following locations:

 You can override a built-in integration by having an integration with the same domain in your

-config/custom_components folder.
-Note that overriding built-in components is not recommended as you will no longer get updates.
+Note that overriding built-in integrations is not recommended as you will no longer get updates.
 It is recommended to pick a unique name.